Adventure 1: The Mysterious Mayan Mission

 They then found out that Central America is in a very different time zone to the United Kingdom.
 After learning about how time zones work, the children worked out what time they would arrive in Central America considering flight times and time zones.

 We had then arrived!
 Central America looked very different to what we have experienced living in the UK.
 The children arrived in Chichen Itza and saw a Mayan temple being built and wrote a setting description of what they witnessed.
-The children did some work as a group on post-its, looked at a WAGOLL and focused on two key learning objectives: relative clauses and fronted adverbials.
+The children did some work as a group on post-its, looked at a WAGOLL and focused on two key learning objectives: expanded noun and fronted adverbials.

 In order to fit in with the Mayan way of life we all created Mayan names.
 The children learnt about how the Mayans would have named themselves and then created their own name based on whether they are a boy or girl and when they are born.
 They then designed their own name plaque and wrote about the similarities and differences between the way we name ourselves now and how the Mayans did.